PhoenixMaster123/Spring-Data/Spring_Boot_Course/Spring Data Advanced Querying/README.md

 | `@Enumerated`        |The @Enumerated annotation in Spring Data JPA (from the JPA specification) is used to specify how an enum should be persisted in the database.       |

 NOTE:
-EnumType.ORDINAL	Stores the ordinal (integer index, starting at 0).
+EnumType.ORDINAL	Stores the ordinal (integer index, starting at 0). <br>
 EnumType.STRING	Stores the name of the enum constant (as a string) (recommended).

-Problem: if you add a new enum constant, the index of the existing constants will change (EnumType.ORDINAL)
+Problem: if you add a new enum constant, the index of the existing constants will change (EnumType.ORDINAL) <br>
 Problem: if you rename an enum constant, the value in the database will not change (EnumType.STRING)

 ---